Arctostaphylos morroensis: Description

 Arctostaphylos morroensis is a spreading shrub, reaching up to 4 meters in height but generally staying wider than tall.
 It has shreddy red-gray bark and whiskery bristles on the smaller branches and twigs.
 The leaves are oval-shaped and slightly convex, dark green on the upper surface and duller gray-green beneath.
 Plentiful flowers hang in dense clusters on short pedicels during the winter months.
 They are usually very light pink, urn-shaped, and hairy inside.
 The fruits are fuzzy red drupes each about a centimeter wide.

+Identification

+At the northern extent of its range, this species can overlap with Arctostaphylos osoensis.
+The two species can be separated by leaf structure: osoensis has heart-shaped leaves which seem to clasp the stem, while morroensis has more typical leaves with a small stem connecting the leaf to the main branch.
+A. osoensis is also largely restricted to volcanic outcroppings associated with the Nine Sisters, but on occasion morroensis can also occur on this formation, so this alone is not sufficient to distinguish the species.